kraanzu/dooit/README.md

 **Note: See [CHANGELOG.md]() to get more details on changes and feature additions!**

-# Usage and configuration
+# Usage and configuration :gear:
 After launching the app, You can press the `?` key to get started with the app :)\
 You can also tweak everything including the UI, keybindings and status bar to your liking\
 Head over to [wiki](https://github.com/kraanzu/dooit/wiki/Configuration) to know more!

-# Screenshots
+# Screenshots 🖼️

 TODO: Add ss